stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-Note that the map is initialised in the constructor by instantiating a new `Entry` for each binding.
+Note that the `entries` map is initialised in the constructor by instantiating a new `Entry` for each binding (which also results in an immutable map).

 An _entry_ is a local class that stores the descriptor set resource for a given binding: